 States use functional assessment tools in order to determine if a person meets a nursing facility level of care.

 Questions regarding one’s health, mental functioning, behavior, and family support may also be included.
 With these questionnaires, a state may set a minimum score (a threshold number) and if the candidate reaches that score, it indicates he / she meets the LOC need.
-For instance, the requirement of verbal ques to perform an activity might earn 1 point, the physical need for assistance might earn 2 points, troubling behavior such as wandering might earn 3 points, and the need to be constantly supervised to ensure safety might also earn 3 points.
-Other states may set a minimum number of ADLs in which a senior requires assistance, and if he / she cannot perform the minimum number of ADLs set forth, he / she meets the nursing home level of care requirement.
-Some states may consider needing assistance with 2 ADLs as sufficient to be labeled as requiring a NFLOC, while other states may require assistance with 4 ADLs.
+For instance, the necessity of verbal ques to perform an activity might earn 1 point, the physical need for assistance might earn 2 points, troubling behavior (i.e., wandering or aggressiveness) might earn 3 points, and the need for constant supervision to ensure safety might also earn 3 points.
+Other states may set a minimum number of ADLs in which a senior requires assistance, and if he / she cannot perform the minimum number of ADLs set forth, the nursing home level of care requirement is met.
+In some states, needing assistance with 2 ADLs may be sufficient to be labeled as such while other states may require assistance with 4 ADLs.
 Still, other states set forth specific definitions and rules and the person completing the LOC assessment uses them as a guideline.
 Regardless of how the state makes its determination, most states look at a combination of factors, as mentioned above.

-In addition, some states may require a physician diagnosis of specific medical conditions or a statement that the Medicaid applicant requires the level of care provided in a nursing home.
+Some states may also require a physician diagnosis of specific medical conditions or a statement that the Medicaid applicant requires the level of care provided in a nursing home.

 As with the definition of NFLOC, the federal government does not require states to use a specific long term care assessment.
 This means that a large number of functional assessment tools exist nationwide.
 In fact, according to MACPAC, more than 120 tools are used, some of which are state-developed.
 Therefore, there is no consistency between states as to how this determination is made, and because of this, a senior may meet a nursing home level of care in one state, but not in another state.